 One of the roles of the North American Quitline Consortium is to facilitate interactions and relationships between researchers and tobacco cessation quitlines in the U.S. and Canada.
-While we encourage researchers to become members of NAQC, many of the services NAQC provides are also available to non-members.
-Services that may be of interest to researchers and students include:
+We encourage researchers to become members of NAQC, so they may be eligible for one-on-one membership services such as:

 - providing letters of support for research studies

 - identifying quitlines that might be suitable for participation in research projects (members preferred)

 - assistance with recruitment of quitlines for research studies (members preferred)

 - provision of publicly-available data from the NAQC Annual Survey of quitlines